llcao/delta_simrank/README.md

 This code implements a paper [1], which won the best paper award in BigMine 2012.

 The code is easy to read and hopefully it may benefit others' research.
-However, note that this code was written in 2011 and it relies on a pretty old version of hadoop and dumbo.
+However, note that this code was written in 2011 and relied on pretty old versions of hadoop and dumbo.

 #INSTALLATION